 Jane Austen's House

-The house in Chawton is naturally regarded as Jane’s literary home she led a quieter life and resumed her writing.
-Often she would shop in Alton where her brother Henry, a London banker, has a branch bank at No 10 High Street.
-The opening hours are between 10:30 – 4:30pm daily.
+The house in Chawton is regarded as Jane's literary home where she led a quieter life and resumed her writing.
+Often Jane would shop in Alton where her brother Henry, a London banker, had a branch bank at No 10 High Street.